Baker Hughes Q4 Earnings Exceed Expectations

 About BKR

-Baker Hughes Company is an energy technology company with a portfolio of technologies and services that span the energy and industrial value chain.
-The Company operates in two segments: Oilfield Services & Equipment (OFSE) and Industrial & Energy Technology (IET).
+Baker Hughes Company is an energy technology company that provides solutions to energy and industrial customers worldwide.
+The Company's segments include Oilfield Services & Equipment (OFSE) and Industrial & Energy Technology (IET).
 OFSE segment provides products and services for onshore and offshore oilfield operations across the lifecycle of a well, ranging from exploration, appraisal, and development, to production, rejuvenation, and decommissioning.
-OFSE is organized into four product lines: Well Construction; Completions, Intervention, and Measurements; Production Solutions, and Subsea and Surface Pressure Systems.
-IET segment provides technology solutions and services for mechanical-drive, compression and power-generation applications across the energy industry, including oil and gas, liquefied natural gas (LNG) operations, downstream refining and petrochemical markets, as well as lower carbon solutions to broader energy and industrial sectors.
+OFSE segment is organized into four product lines: Well Construction; Completions, Intervention, and Measurements; Production Solutions, and Subsea.
+IET segment provides technology solutions and services for mechanical-drive, compression and power-generation applications across the energy industry including oil and gas, liquefied natural gas operations, downstream refining, and petrochemical markets, as well as lower carbon solutions to broader energy and industrial sectors.
+IET segment also provides equipment, software, and services.

 About the author